sasquatchwp/sasquatchwp/README.md

 Remember to change `DEVURL` in `web/app/themes/{theme_name}/config.yml`

 ## .htaccess
-This is universal `.htaccess` you can use fot shared hosting.
+This is universal `.htaccess` you can use for shared hosting.

 Example for domains (domain.test)
 ```